tylerlum/nerf_grasping/README.md

 Start from the beginning of the list.
 Check if the grasp passes collision checks.
 If it does, execute the grasp.
 If it does not, move onto the next grasp.

-`object_centroid_pos_world_frame` is a translation vector from world frame origin to object frame origin, which helps move the grasp from object frame to world frame.
+`object_transform_world_frame` is a transformation matrix that represents the pose of the object center in world frame, which helps move the grasp from object frame to world frame.

 # How to run (2023-12-04)